Pratikn03/Cis380/docs/analysis/PROJECT_CLEANUP_ANALYSIS.md

-# 🔍 Complete Project Analysis & Cleanup Report
+# Project Analysis & Cleanup Report (Historical)

+> Note: This document is a historical audit/cleanup analysis and is not required to run the current system.

 **Date:** December 17, 2025
 **Project:** Universal Anomaly Intelligence v2